777388/DEF/README.md

 - Loopback server that sends hacks back to sender while replacing any IP's in the request with your own

+- Raw Packet return IP alterration sending back any hacked packets or AI packets that are sent your way so you both get the same results.

+- Packet capture that puts a link to one of my songs with an AI in it for scare tactics.
+Psyops are not illegal.

 in order to use this correctly implement this code into your .bashrc and run "a" in terminal:

 function lose(){